-Filling in the boxes in the form would probably not be of relevance for many of the children, and especially the infants.
 Whether a child is independent in an aspect of ADL would be dependent on his chronological and developmental age, as well as cultural and other environmental factors.
 In typically developing children, there is generally an age range at which a certain ADL is achieved, but again, external cultural and other environmental factors need to be taken into consideration.
 In a study on normal Hong Kong Chinese children, some gender and culturally specific aspects (e.g. the presence of a maid at home, early attendance at preschool) were found to impact on the performance of functional skills.
 In general, girls mastered self-care and communication competencies before boys4.

 Crucial to measuring functional limitations is defining essential daily tasks.
 These may include self-care activities of feeding (using a cup, spoon, and fork), grooming (washing face and hands, brushing teeth, combing hair), dressing upper body (shirts/blouses), dressing lower body (underwear, pants, shoes and socks), adjusting clothes, maintaining bladder and bowel continence, and wiping after toileting.
-Motor activities include changing positions from chairs, getting on and off toilets, getting in and out of the bathtub or shower, walking indoors and outdoors, and ascending and descending stairs.
+Motor activities include changing positions from chairs, getting on and off the toilet or potty, getting in and out of the bathtub or shower, walking indoors and outdoors, and ascending and descending stairs.